ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/intel/20240612-architd/index.md

 ## About the project:

 The project proposes to create a service that will have the capability to take a COMPSs crate (an artifact adhering to the RO-Crate specification) and, through analysis of the provided metadata construct a Chameleon-compatible image for replicating the experiment on the testbed.
-Minor adjustments to the COMPSs RO-Crate are anticipated, such as incorporating  third- party software necessary for the application.

 ## How it all started

 This journey began amidst our college's cultural fest, in which I was participating, just 15 days before the proposal submission deadline.
 Many of my friends had been working for months to get selected for GSoC.
 I didn’t think I could participate this year because I was late, so I thought, "Better luck next year."
 But during the fest, I kept hearing about UC OSPO and that a senior had been selected within a month.
 So, I was in my room when my friend told me, "What's the worst that can happen?
 Just apply," and so I did.
 I chose this project and wrote my introduction in Slack without knowing much.
 After that, it's history.
 I worked really hard for the next 10 days learning about the project, making the proposal, and got selected.